-As described previously, The Northern Ada County $PM{10}$ State Implementation Plan, Maintenance Plan: Ten-Year Update ( $PM{10}$ maintenance plan) establishes motor vehicle emissions budgets for $PM{10}$ , $NO_x$ , and VOCs.
-Therefore, to satisfy transportation conformity requirements established by 40CFR93.118, budget tests must be performed for the FY2014-2014 Regional Transportation Improvement Program (TIP).
-A TIP is a short-range (5-year) capital improvement budget for the transportation system in a given urbanized area.
-Budget tests are satisfied when regional emissions estimates based on the transportation projects outlined in a TIP or transportation plan are less than or equal to "budgets" established by SIPs and/or air quality maintenance plans.
+As described previously, the PM{10} maintenance plan established motor vehicle emissions budgets for PM{10} , NO_x , and VOCs.
+Therefore, to satisfy transportation conformity requirements established by 40CFR93.118, budget tests must be performed for Communities in Motion 2040 (CIM 2040), the regional long-range transportation plan for Ada and Canyon Counties.
+Budget tests are satisfied when regional emissions estimates based on the transportation projects outlined in a Regional Transportation Improvement Program (TIP) or transportation plan are less than or equal to "budgets" established by SIPs and/or air quality maintenance plans.